Gunnar Ekelöf: Mid-career

 Färjesång (1941), showed influence from T.S.
 Eliot, whose poem East Coker Ekelöf had translated to Swedish.
 It took influence from oriental poetry and the darkness of the ongoing Second World War.
-Ekelöf himself considered Färjesång as his personal breakthrough and with its simple and effective language it has had an strong influence on later Swedish poetry.
+Ekelöf himself considered Färjesång as his personal breakthrough and with its simple and effective language it has had a strong influence on later Swedish poetry.

 Färjesång was followed by the acclaimed works, the prose book Promenader (1941, "Walks"), the disillusioned Non Serviam (1945) in which the title poem borrowed from Lucifer's motto "I will not serve" in Latin, which symbolises a refusal to adapt to the conformity of the welfare society, and Om hösten (1951, "In autumn") which includes the well-known poem "Röster under jorden" ("Underground voices").

 In Strountes (1955), from Swedish "strunt" ("nonsense"), Ekelöf returned to his attacks on literary conventions, exploring meaninglessness.
 With his continual wordplay, he demonstrated that meaning can emerge from apparent nonsense.
 Similar themes were explored in Opus incertum (1959) och En natt i Otočac (1961).
 The poetry suite En Mölna-elegi.
 Metamorfoser (1960) features an advanced technique of allusions, in which the protagonist in a short moment experiences a long time sequence.